Second Act (film)

 Second Act is a 2018 American romantic comedy film directed by Peter Segal and written by Elaine Goldsmith-Thomas and Justin Zackham.
-It stars Jennifer Lopez, Leah Remini, Vanessa Hudgens, Treat Williams and Milo Ventimiglia, and follows a woman in her forties who successfully pursues a second chance at a corporate career, after a friend's son creates a fake résumé and credentials for her.
+It stars Jennifer Lopez, Leah Remini, Vanessa Hudgens, Treat Williams and Milo Ventimiglia.

+The plot follows a woman in her forties who successfully pursues a second chance at a corporate career, after a friend's son creates a fake résumé and credentials for her.

 The film received mixed reviews from critics, with praise of Lopez's performance but criticism of the story and the script, and grossed over US$72 million worldwide.

 Plot

-Maya Vargas (Jennifer Lopez) is the assistant manager of the Value Shop store, where she has worked for the past 15 years.
-During that time she dramatically improved sales, customer relations, and general store culture through her intuitive and innovative methods.
+Maya Vargas is the assistant manager of the Queens Value Shop store, where she has worked for the past 15 years.
+During that time she has dramatically improved sales, customer relations, and general store culture through her intuitive and innovative methods.
 She awaits a store visit by an executive of her company, Mr. Weiskopf, anxiously hoping to be promoted to manager.

-Her boyfriend Trey, co-workers, and several regular customers all assure her that she is guaranteed the promotion, but she is passed up in favor of Arthur, a non-local company employee with an MBA from Duke.
-Mr. Weiskopf explains that while he values Maya's dedication and success, she only has a GED and no college degree, which makes her ineligible for the promotion by company policy.
-Her godson, a skilled computer programmer, rebuilds her background online, giving her a Harvard degree and world travel, and she is hired by one of the store's suppliers, a large cosmetics company.
-The CEO, Mr. Clarke, has her head a team developing a new product in competition with a team led by his daughter Zoe.
-During her time with the company, Maya learns that Zoe is the daughter that she gave up after giving birth as a teenager because she couldn't cope with the challenges of parenthood herself.
+Maya's boyfriend Trey, co-workers, and several regular customers all assure Maya that she is guaranteed the promotion.
+However, she is passed up in favor of Arthur, a non-local company employee with an MBA from Duke.

+Mr. Weiskopf explains that while he values Maya's dedication and success, as Maya only has a GED and no college degree, she is ineligible for the promotion by company policy.
+Her skilled computer programmer godson Dill then rebuilds her background online, unbeknownst to her, giving her a Harvard degree and world travel.

+Maya is surprised to be called to interview at, then hired as a consultant by one of the supermarket's suppliers F&C, a large cosmetics company.
+Initially she has no idea her whole background and credentials were doctored by the youth.